battaglir/JPR-Election-night-scraping/README.md

 - Ensure that the `oregon_raceids.txt` file is present in the same directory as the scripts.
 Make sure you have the right raceIDs for the races you want to track.
 - The program uses the current date and time to generate filenames for the JSON files, ensuring that each run produces a unique file.
 - This program cannot be used out of the box, you will need to make some changes to adjust for your specific needs, including adding a DataWrapper API key.
 Those are mostly all noted in comments in the script.

+## California URL Info

+California makes things pretty easy.
+There is a guide available at [https://www.sos.ca.gov/media](https://www.sos.ca.gov/media).
+In the API endpoints document, you can find the direct links to results for every race.
+Below those there are also race ID URLS.
+If you find the right URLs, you can combine them into one to get all the results you need in one request.
+For example [https://api.sos.ca.gov/returns/query?r=[%2203000000000059%22,%20%2202000000000059%22]](https://api.sos.ca.gov/returns/query?r=[%2203000000000059%22,%20%2202000000000059%22]) will return the statewide results for governor and lieutenant governor. (%22 is replaced with quotes and %20 is a space)
+In the past, I've pulled all the candidate races I needed in one URL, and then searched the results to get the data I needed. and for propositions I just pulled them all with [https://api.sos.ca.gov/returns/ballot-measures)](https://api.sos.ca.gov/returns/ballot-measures)

 ## Oregon URL info